otdavies/UnfulfillmentServices/Assets/Packages/AmplifyShaderEditor/Readme.txt

   Amplify Shader Editor is a node-based shader creation tool for Unity 5

-  Redistribution of Amplify Occlusion is frowned upon.
+  Redistribution of Amplify Shader Editor is frowned upon.
 If you want to share the software, please refer others to the official product page:

     http://amplify.pt/unity/amplify-shader-editor/